COVID-19 and Canada’s international trade

 Canada is committed to supporting Canadian businesses and the free flow of goods and services across our international borders.

-- Financial support and services for business operating globally
+- Financial support and services for businesses operating globally

 - Keeping supply and trade links open